To learn more about the Silverspring Cooperative Preschool please download a copy of our Parent Handbook.

-- A backpack large enough to fit a water glass, snack, shoes and a change of clothes.
+- A backpack large enough to fit a water bottle, snack, shoes and a change of clothes.

 - Clean, indoor shoes with non-marking sole

-- Labeled water glass or water bottle for snack time.
-If sending a bottle please send it full
+- Labeled water bottle for snack time.
+Please send water bottle full of water.

 - Please remember children are at school to play.
 Please dress them accordingly in suitable, comfortable and washable clothing